-The fire hose or coupling manufacturer shall provide the following preliminary information with any request for Approval consideration:
+The manufacturer shall provide the following preliminary information with any request for certification consideration:

-- a complete list of all trade names or designations, and sizes for the products or services being submitted for Approval consideration, and - the number and location(s) of manufacturing facilities.
+- A complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - general assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance procedures, etc. ; and - the number and location of manufacturing facilities.

-The fire hose manufacturer shall also provide:

-- jacket weave and lining specifications, anticipated marking format, brochures, sales literature, and installation, operation and maintenance procedures, and - coupling manufacturer and model designation

-All documents shall identify the manufacturer's name, document number, or other form of reference, title, date of last revision, and revision level.
-All foreign language documents shall be provided with English translation.
+All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
+All documents shall be provided with English translation.

-2.3 Requirements for Samples for Examination
+2.3.
+Requirements for Samples for Examination

-Following set-up and authorization of an Approval examination, the manufacturer shall submit samples for examination and testing.
-Sample requirements are to be determined by FM Approvals following review of the preliminary information.
-Sample requirements may vary depending on design features, results of prior testing, and results of the foregoing tests.
-It is the manufacturer's responsibility to submit samples representative of production.
-Any decision to use data generated utilizing prototypes is at the discretion of FM Approvals.
-The manufacturer shall provide any special test fixtures that may be required to evaluate the fire hose.
+- 2.3.1.
+Following authorization of a certification examination, the manufacturer shall submit samples for examination and testing based on the following: - sample requirements to be determined by the certification agency. - 2.3.2.
+Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.3.3.
+The manufacturer shall submit samples representative of production. - 2.3.4.
+It is the manufacturer's responsibility to provide any necessary test fixtures, such as those which may be required to evaluate the to evaluate the fire hose.

-3. GENERAL REQUIREMENTS
+3 GENERAL REQUIREMENTS

-3.1 Review of Documentation
+3.1.
+Review of Documentation

 During the initial investigation and prior to physical testing, the manufacturer's specifications, technical data sheets, and design details shall be reviewed to assess the ease and practicality of installation and use.
-The product shall be capable of being used within the limits of the Approval investigation.
+The certification examination results may further define the limits of the final certification.

-3.2 Physical or Structural Features
+3.2.
+Physical or Structural Features